UNR-College-of-Engineering/computing-docs/infrastructure/servers/CC/partitions/petrone.md

 We can not grant sudo privileges to users on the node since this node is accessible via Open OnDemand and integrated with the cluster.
 By having the node a part of the SLURM cluster, students can tap into additional resources that we are adding to CC in the near future.

+Petrone users home directories are on the petrone node.
+They are exported as an nfs share in case we want to mount them in the future.

 ---

 ## TensorRT: